fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 4. On the **View reports** tab, under Report, either select **Town hall usage reports** or **Webinar usage reports**.
 5. In the table, find the event that you want to delete the recording for and select the row.
 6. Select **Delete event data**.

+To learn more about VOD, see [Manage VOD publishing for webinars and town halls](manage-vod-publishing.md).

 ### Microsoft Teams Rooms meetings